dirkwhoffmann/DeepDrill/docs/Tutorials/Installation.md

 - **Step 3: Compile the source code**

-    Compiling the application requires CMake and a standard C++ tool chain to be installed:
+    Compiling the application requires CMake and a standard C++ toolchain to be installed:
     ```bash
     cd DeepDrill
     mkdir build